 - Slowly change the settings one at a time to confirm they are affecting results as expected, using the alpha button for a particular result as you go along.
 Note which setting, in particular, triggers the unexpected result.

-- If re-creating from scratch begins with unexpected results by default, repeat steps 2b and 2c but use simpler data. (you can try a similar type of data from our Colas.sav data set).
+- If re-creating from scratch begins with unexpected results by default, repeat steps 2.2 and 2.3 but use simpler data.
+For example, using a similar type of data from our Colas.sav data set).

 - If using simpler data still yields an unexpected result skip to 4.
 Contact Support to clarify how the statistical testing assumptions work.